 The Queen: Her Life by Andrew Morton | Biography

-The Queen: Her Life is a well-researched, insightful, nostalgic read by the royal biographer Andrew Morton.
-It is a candid look into the private side of Elizabeth, who delights in her children, grandchildren, great-grandchildren, horses, and dogs.
+The Queen: Her Life is a well-researched, insightful, nostalgic read by royal biographer Andrew Morton.
+It is a candid look into Elizabeth’s private side, who delights in her children, grandchildren, great-grandchildren, horses, and dogs.
 She also has a fantastic sense of humor.
 The book ends with England planning for Elizabeth to be the first monarch to celebrate her platinum anniversary.

 The Women of Rothschild by Natalie Livingstone | History